-Metrolink has 39 revenue train sets in operation1.
-The Metrolink fleet is composed of 62 locomotives (including 3 expansion locomotives) and 258 passenger cars (73 cab cars and 185 coach cars)2.
-Metrolink is upgrading its fleet of locomotives to operate new Tier 4 clean technology locomotives and is anticipating delivery of all 35 locomotives in the first half of 2020.
-In March 2020, Metrolink announced that it has removed all first-generation Tier 0 locomotives from its fleet.
+Metrolink has 39 revenue train sets in operation.
+The Metrolink fleet is composed of 62 locomotives (including 3 expansion locomotives) and 258 passenger cars (73 cab cars and 185 coach cars).
+Metrolink has upgraded its fleet of locomotives to operate new Tier 4 clean technology locomotives In March 2020, Metrolink announced that it has removed all first-generation Tier 0 locomotives from its fleet.